 The following is a list of annual scholarships available to students majoring in Biology.
-Students with outstanding academic records are encouraged to review this list, fill out the appropriate application form(s) which are available via the link or through the department office (Upham 320), and submit the application to the Department of Biological Sciences.
+Students with outstanding academic records are encouraged to review this list, fill out the appropriate application form(s) which are available via the links below, and submit the application to the Department of Biological Sciences.
 Selections are usually made in late February/early March with the award ceremony (Science/Mathematics Student Honors Reception) held in April.
 Recipients are expected to attend the ceremony.
 All scholarships are received upon registration the following fall and/or spring semester.

 The Jack Cummings Biology Scholarship is made possible by Dr. John A. "Jack" Cummings' family.
 Professor Cummings, an UW-Whitewater alumnus served this university for 29 years from 1961 to 1990.
 Since quality teaching is the number one mission of this university, it is of paramount importance to attract talented and dedicated undergraduates into the teaching profession.
 The purpose of this scholarship is to provide financial assistance to a capable and deserving biology student interested in the teaching profession and to reward academic excellence.
 The qualified candidate is 1) enrolled at UW-Whitewater as a Biology major and 2) a junior at the time of application.
 Preference will be given to those candidates who have dedicated themselves to pursue a career in teaching biology.
 In making their selection, the scholarship committee will consider a candidate's academic record, interest in teaching biology, personality, potential for success, and accomplishments.
 The award given to the top candidate is a scholarship of $500-$600 for the following semester.